top of page

 May 2020 - Present

-SUPERVISOR,
+SUPERVISOR, UCL

-March 2020 - August 2024
+March 2020 - Aug 2024

 Research thesis supervisor for the Bio-Integrated Design Master's Program, which is run jointly by UCL's Biochemical Engineering Department and The Bartlett School of Architecture.
-Student projects:

 SCIENCE COMMUNICATION,